Haghighatbin/Srltool/README.md

 ---
 ### [senddir]
 Sends the specified directory [dirname_to_send] and all its included files to the specifieddirectory [dirname_to_save].<br />
-If the [dirname_to_save] has not been specified as an argument, then the same name as the [dirname_to_send] will be designated to save the folder. <br />The [--forced or -f] option can be passed to overwrite the exisitng folder and all its included files, please be cautious!
+If the [dirname_to_save] has not been specified as an argument, then the same name as the [dirname_to_send] will be designated to save the folder. <br />The [--forced or -f] option can be passed to overwrite the existing folder and all its included files, please be cautious!

 Examples:<br />
 srltool send-dir [dirname_to_send] [dirname_to_save]<br />